 Welcome!

 Has your book, as yet unwritten, been nagging at you for years?
-Why not make 2011 (or whenever you happen upon this blog) the year you get that pesky book written and completed?
+Why not make this year (or whenever you happen upon this blog) the time you get that pesky book written and completed?

 Back in 1997, I wrote a rough draft of a novel, titled Mystical Bodies.
 It took me about a year to write, and then I abandoned the project and, instead, completed Are You EVER Going to be Thin? (and other stories), which was published in 2004.